Namchi Tourism: Top Attractions & Things To Do

 Now look up and you will be awestruck with the mammoth 45-meter statue of Sikkim's patron saint Guru Padmasambhava set up on an elevated platform.
 The face is coated with gold that glitter in the sun.
 Walk around the platform (start from the left and make a full circle) and you can get magnificent view of the mountains and forests.
 The entry to the monastery is from the backside.

 The foundation stone here was laid by Dalai Lama on 22nd October 1997.
 Subsequently when the work started, it took over 3 years with many renowned architects, engineers and over 1,000 laborers who worked hard together to set up the statue and the monastery.

-The religious aspects of the project was supervised by His Eminence Kyabje Dodrupchen Rinpoche who later consecrated the holy statue.
+The religious aspects of the project were supervised by His Eminence Kyabje Dodrupchen Rinpoche who later consecrated the holy statue.
 The statue was finally opened to public on 18th February 2004 by the Chief Minister of Sikkim Sri Pawan Chamling who conceptualized and visualized the project.

 Inside Samdrupste Monastery

 This tall and large statue overlooks the town of Namchi and the surrounding areas.
 It can be seen from many different places in Sikkim and Darjeeling as well.
 As you walk back to the large open courtyard next to the covered car park, you will find several food stalls selling all kinds of snacks like momos, eggs with toasts, chaats, packaged snacks, tea, coffee, beverages etc. Good time to have a short tea break.

 NOTE: You can also visit Samdrupse Monastery by Ropeway (Cable Car).
 Both the Ropeway Station and Samdrupse share the common car parking.
 For details, see the 'Namchi Ropeway' section below.

 Namchi Rock Garden